kasundularaam/flutter-berry/README.md

-Absolutely!
-Let's integrate that into your README to make it even more comprehensive.
-Here's an updated version:

 **# Flutterberry 🍓**

 Get your Flutter projects off to a flying start with Flutterberry!
 This handy CLI tool takes care of the boring setup, so you can dive right into coding.